openmobilityfoundation/governance/technical/OMF-MDS-Version-Guidance.md

 Here are some footnotes from the document which are open for [discussion](https://github.com/openmobilityfoundation/mobility-data-specification/discussions).

-1. This is just a recommendation by the OMF based on feedback from a few cities and companies.
-Is this reasonable for cities and companies?
+1. This recommendation by the OMF is based on research and feedback from cities and companies.
 Note development work can start 2-3 months before this as the release goes through the final development and approval processes.
-Mobility Data's GBFS has a [3 month upgrade recommendation](https://github.com/NABSA/gbfs/blob/v2.2/gbfs.md#version-endpoints) for both major and minor releases.
+For comparison, MobilityData's GBFS has a [3 month upgrade recommendation](https://github.com/NABSA/gbfs/blob/v2.2/gbfs.md#version-endpoints) for both major and minor releases.
-2. Mobility Data's GBFS has a [two year long-term support cycle](https://github.com/NABSA/gbfs/blob/master/README.md#version-release-cycles).
+2. For comparison, MobilityData's GBFS has a [two year long-term support cycle](https://github.com/NABSA/gbfs/blob/master/README.md#version-release-cycles).
 Also see the full [GBFS and Shared Mobility Data Policy](https://mobilitydata.org/gbfs-and-shared-mobility-data-policy/) guidance document.